Aliases for RAP1GAP Gene

 RAP1GAP (RAP1 GTPase Activating Protein) is a Protein Coding gene.
+Diseases associated with RAP1GAP include tuberous sclerosis and malignant melanoma, somatic.
 Among its related pathways are Immune System and Ras signaling pathway.
 GO annotations related to this gene include protein homodimerization activity and GTPase activator activity.
 An important paralog of this gene is SIPA1L2.

 UniProtKB/Swiss-Prot for RAP1GAP Gene